Remote (manga)

 Remote was adapted into a ten-episode Japanese television drama in October 2002.
+Koichi Domoto won Best Supporting Actor for his portrayal of genius policeman Himuro in the 2003 Television Drama Academy Awards, as well as the 6th Nikkan Sports Drama Grand Prix.

 The North American version of the manga is published by Tokyopop.

 Plot

 Kurumi Ayaki has recently retired from her job as a police officer but she needs money for her upcoming wedding.
 While she wants to return to her old job in the Traffic Department, she is instead assigned to Unsolved Crimes Division, Special Unit A to solve crimes that are deemed "unsolvable" and partnered with the genius inspector Himuro.

 Characters

 Kurumi resigned from her job to marry her fiancé Shingo but, because of the recession and of the money he had to borrow to buy her wedding ring, she has to postpone her marriage plans and accept her new job with Kōzaburō Himuro.
 Kurumi may have developed feelings for Kozaburo Himuro.
 In the Live Drama Himuro seems to reveal more feelings about Kurumi than the Manga; Himuro asks her to work by his side for a while.

 A genius detective who is assigned to the most difficult investigations.
 A year before the events of Remote, he lost someone dear to him and he shut himself in the basement of his house ("the crypt").
 Since he does not leave his room, he needs a partner to do the legwork.